nipunbatra/ES654-2020-code/README.md

-Q1 a) Implement Adaboost on Decision Stump (depth -1 tree].
+Q1 a) Implement Adaboost on Decision Stump (depth -1 tree).
 You could use Decision Tree learnt in assignment #1 or sklearn decision tree and solve it for the case of real input and discrete output.
+Edit `ensemble/ADABoost.py`

 Q1 b) Implement AdaBoostClassifier on Iris data set.
 Fix a random seed of 42.
 Shuffle the dataset according to this random seed.
 Use the first 60% of the data for training and last 40% of the data set for testing.
 Using sepal width and petal width as the two features, plot the decision surfaces as done for Q1a) and compare the accuracy of AdaBoostClassifier using 3 estimators over decision stump.